-Australian Rugby League enters new ‘phase of play’ with collaborative facility
+Australian Rugby Union enters new ‘phase of play’ with collaborative facility

 “We really needed to do a lot of work around how we work as a business to enable this activity-based working.
 We’ve done a lot of work around moving to the cloud and enabling people to be as productive as they can from outside the office as they would be from inside the office.”

 He said the organisation is predominantly using AWS and a bit of Azure.
 “We are spread across the two.
 We use AWS mostly in terms of storing footage.
-We recently moved our file servers, our department internal servers to DropBox for Business.
+We recently moved our file servers, our department internal servers to Dropbox for Business.
 They have some new functionality which was released earlier this year, which is enabling us to get that real mobility to our files and the way we work.”

 The Crestron Fusion Cloud system provides real-time visibility into enterprises’ meeting spaces and building technology, down to the individual room and device levels.
 The organisation also uses cloud-based Salesforce and NetSuite software, which are connected using the Mulesoft integration platform.